 The risk of carbon leakage in the aviation sector has appeared as an issue in recent discussions relating to FF55 policies, parts of which address the aviation sector such as the revision of the carbon market (EU ETS), the promotion of sustainable aviation fuels (ReFuelEU), and a tax on kerosene via the Energy Taxation Directive (ETD).
-The industry often cites carbon leakage as a concern.4 Until recently, the use of these arguments has worked politically and the solution was simply to weaken the proposed measures.
+The industry often cites carbon leakage as a concern.
+Until recently, the use of these arguments has worked politically and the solution was simply to weaken the proposed measures.
 Indeed, EU climate policy is replete with examples of measures that were weakened following unsubstantial claims of carbon leakage.
-For instance, industries covered by the EU ETS have received an excessive level of free allowances partly because of carbon leakage concerns.5 In the aviation sector,
+For instance, industries covered by the EU ETS have received an excessive level of free allowances partly because of carbon leakage concerns.6 In the aviation sector, airlines received around half of their allowances for free,7 although the European Commission recognises that free allowances undermine the effectiveness of carbon pricing and remove the incentives for airlines to decarbonise.8

-3 European Commission.
+4 European Commission.
 (2021).
 Impact assessment accompanying the proposal for Directive amending Directive 2003/87/EC (No. SWD(2021) 603 final).

-4 Feedback from: Airlines for Europe A4E.
+5 Feedback from: Airlines for Europe A4E.
 (2021, November 18).
 European Commission - Have your say.
 Retrieved June 23, 2023.